MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/compare-mdb-m365-plans.md

 - Stop and quarantine a file
 - Add an indicator to block or allow a file

 (<a id="fn3">3</a>) In Defender for Business, automated investigation and response is turned on by default, tenant wide.
 If you turn off automated investigation and response, it affects real-time protection.
-See .
+See [Review settings for advanced features](mdb-configure-security-settings.md#review-settings-for-advanced-features).

 (<a id="fn4">4</a>) There is no timeline view in Defender for Business.